 The exorcist removed his dark blue suit jacket and set it carefully aside before taking his seat.
-This was the first time Sano had seen him make such a concession to the fact that he was in his own home, and he wondered whether it was because Hajime still thought of Sano as a client despite his non-paying status.
+This was the first time Sano had seen him make such a concession to his own living space, and he wondered whether it was because Hajime still thought of Sano as a client despite his non-paying status.
 If so, that was stupid.

 Almost absently Hajime murmured, “I wouldn’t really expect you to understand professionalism.”

-Sano was annoyed at both the statement and the fact that Hajime had picked up on the thought, but he was also interested to note that it seemed to be the things more specifically aimed at his companion that went out more readily.
+Sano was annoyed both at the statement and that Hajime had picked up on the thought, but also interested to note that it seemed to be the things more specifically aimed at his companion that went out more readily.

 Hajime smiled wryly.
 “You’ll also notice he hasn’t given us much, if anything, he could get in trouble for disclosing.
 We could have found most or all of this online if we’d wanted to spend a week searching.
 He’s very good at his job, though you wouldn’t guess just by talking to him.”

 Sano had stepped closer and was reading the screen somewhat at random.
-When Hajime obligingly scrolled back to the top of the email, Sano began reciting the provided names aloud.
+When Hajime obligingly scrolled back to the top of the email, he began reciting the provided names aloud.